-This table describes the procedure to execute a script file from an SD card:
+This table describes the procedure to execute a firewall script from an SD card:

-Step Action 1 Create a valid script file (see page 185) .
-For example, name the script file FirewallMaintenance.cmd .
-2 Load the script file on the SD card.
-For example, load the script file in the usr/Cfg folder.
-3 In the file Sys/Cmd/Script.cmd, add a code line with the command Firewall_install "/pathname/FileName" For example, the code line is Firewall_install "/sd0/usr/Cfg/FirewallMaintenance.cmd" 4 Insert the SD card on the controller.
+Step Action 1 Create a valid firewall script (see page 195).
+For example, name the firewall script FirewallMaintenance.cmd .
+2 Load the firewall script on the SD card.
+For example, load the firewall script in the usr/Cfg folder.
+3 In the file Sys/Cmd/Script.cmd, add a code line with the command Firewall_install "/pathname/FileName" For example, the code line is Firewall_install "/sd0/usr/Cfg/FirewallMaintenance.cmd" NOTE: The file name is case sensitive.
+4 Insert the SD card on the controller.